Image generation with Latent Consistency Model and OpenVINO#

 seed = randomize_seed_fn(seed, randomize_seed)

-result = pipeline(
+result = pipe.generate(

 return result, seed